kavita-p/sparks.ts/help-text.md

 - `/flicker`: Sparks will reply with "Hummmmmmmmmm...", like the sound of a flickering fluorescent light.

+- `/help`: Sparks will reproduce these instructions.

-The `/roll` command currently treats negative numbers as zeros for FitD and SbR games.
+Note: The `/roll` command currently treats negative numbers as zeros for FitD and SbR games.

+If you encounter a bug while using Sparks, you can report it at https://github.com/kavita-p/sparks/issues.